 ” gradually formed, each with distinct features.

 In this period, the processing of grain was relatively primitive and simple.
-The Chinese ancestors processed the grains roughly by grinding base, rolling rod, pestle and mortar, which was difficult to get a large amount of milled grain to meet the daily needs.
+The Chinese ancestors processed the grains roughly by grinding base, rolling rod, pestle and mortar.
+It was difficult to get a large amount of milled grain to meet the daily needs.
 So they had to eat grain with shell and only those high classes could enjoy the milled grain.
-It was not until the Spring and Autumn Period (770 - 476 BC) when stone mill was invented and people started to eat milled grain, which is a historic leap in Chinese food history.
+It was not only the Spring and Autumn Period (770 - 476 BC) that the stone mill was invented and people started to eat milled grain, which is a historic leap in Chinese food history.

 With the rapid development of productivity, cooking methods had been very diverse by the Zhou Dynasty, mainly including boiling, steaming, roasting, deep-frying and stir-frying.
 As the variety of ingredients increased, various cookers were invented and more advanced cooking methods also emerged.
 The appearance of “Eight Delicacies” in this period indicated that cooking had become an important art.